zhujingyang520/ConvNetAsic/README.md

 At the end of simulation, a detailed throughput and area breakdown the generated system will be exported.

+The RTL model will be dumped to the hard coded `projects` file.

 ## TODO list
 - Analysis of throughput, buffer, area, power relationship.
 - Optimization of hardware resource allocations.
+- Right now, the SystemC mode has been disabled temporarily in the main file.
+  Currently, the Program is in the RTL compiler mode.